James Cameron Pays Emotional Tribute To Bill Paxton

 James Cameron released his statement to Vanity Fair, detailing how their friendship began when the director was working on a Roger Corman film, and Bill Paxton arrived on set.
 The duo quickly struck up a close friendship, and after James Cameron was given the opportunity to direct his very own Roger Corman film in the shape of Piranha Part Two: The Spawning, which launched his hugely successful career as a filmmaker, he repeatedly turned to Bill Patton.

-And clearly the duo struck up a close friendship during this time, because in his statement James Cameron revealed that he was “reeling” from the news of Paxton’s death.
+And clearly, the duo struck up a close friendship during this time, because in his statement James Cameron revealed that he was “reeling” from the news of Paxton’s death.

 James Cameron wasn’t the only member of the Hollywood glitterati to respond to the shocking news of Bill Paxton’s death.
 Tom Hanks, who co-starred with Paxton in Apollo 13, took to his Twitter account to post a simple but eloquent tribute to Paxton.